 - Carbon Monoxide – Deprives vital organs of oxygen eventually leading to suffocation.

-- Sulphur Dioxide – Causes inflammation of the eyes, nose, throat and lungs.
+- Sulfur Dioxide – Causes inflammation of the eyes, nose, throat and lungs.

 - Nitrogen Oxides – Increases susceptibility to respiratory illness and chronic lung disease.